Zer0-bit/gaggiuino/profiles/Phiynic v1.1.md

 ## Guide
 ### Create An Initial Recipe
 - Temperature
-    + Total range: 76-93C, 88-90 is a good starting point to adjust from after dialing in the grind size
+    + Total range: 76-93C, 88-90 is a good starting point to adjust from after dialing in the grind size.
 - Grind size
     + Start with a prior size used for the basket and coffee, then dial-in by taste.
 - Ratio